|This fact sheet is an archived publication and may contain dated technical, contact, and link information|

 Topics: research, exploratory advanced research, infrastructure, bridges, hydraulics, scour

-Keywords: research, exploratory advanced research program, infrastructure, bridges, hydraulics, scour, coastal, environmental, inland, Smart Sensor Network, roadmap
+Keywords: research, exploratory advanced research, infrastructure, bridges, hydraulics, scour, coastal, environmental, inland, Smart Sensor Network, roadmap